AdobeDocs/advertising.en/help/policies/ad-requirements-policy.md

 ---
 # Adobe Advertising Ad Requirements Policy

-*Last updated: July 12, 2021*
+*Last updated: July 12, 2021 (except for updated product names and URL of this page)*

-*For Adobe Advertising DSP and Adobe Advertising Search*
+*For Adobe Advertising DSP and Adobe Advertising Search, Social, & Commerce*

 This Ads Requirements Policy (“Policy”) sets forth the requirements for Ads distributed via Adobe’s On-demand Services for Adobe Advertising (“Services”).
 This Policy is incorporated by reference into the Agreement between Adobe and the Customer (“you”) using the On-demand Services.
 Capitalized terms used in this Policy but not defined herein will have the meaning set forth in that Agreement.